yslenjoy/Image-Preprocessing-Pipeline/README.md

 ## Introduction
 With the increasing popularity of cellphones, farmers can take pictures of the crops, which can be used as the input of data science models to integrate more technology in to agricultural operations.

-**Objectives**
+## Objectives
 1. Information extraction from raw images.
-2. Prepare input for deep learning model.
+2. Prepare input for deep learning model with input dimension (224, 224, 3).
 (Rather than develop the model)
 3. Develop reproducible pipline and detailed documentation.
-4. Image geolocation visulization.
+Pipline should be extended with image augmentation techniques.
+4. Visulize the location of the images, not all the images include geolocation data.

+## File explanation
+* Image file format:
+	- Original images should be stored in `imgs_de` with crop type as the name of the subfolder
+*

 ## Prerequisites
 * Set up [imagemagic](https://www.imagemagick.org/script/index.php) command line tools (macOS)